Originally posted in 2009. Updated in July 2023.

 Overall, I found the vast US Open tennis grounds, known as the USTA Billie Jean King National Tennis Center, to be extremely baby- and child-friendly.
 It has only gotten more so in recent years:

 - Diaper bags are allowed.
 However, the limit is one bag per person and it cannot be larger than 12-inches wide by 12-inches high by 16-inches long.
+(Single-compartment drawstring bags are OK but backpacks are not allowed.)
 There is no bag storage on the grounds, but you can leave them in a locker outside the East Gate or South Gate.
 Cost: $5 per locker.

 - Baby changing stations in every public restroom!